 PTAs Cannot: Endorse candidates or a political party for public office.
-Invite only one candidate or political party in an election to speak to the PTA.
+Invite only one candidate or political party to speak to the PTA in an election.
 Ask candidates to sign pledges on any issue (tacit endorsement).
-Tell PTA members to only vote for a candidate who supports "X" position.
+Tell PTA members to only vote for a candidate who supports the "X" position.
 Distribute any campaign materials on behalf of a candidate.
 Wear campaign buttons or t-shirts during a PTA meeting.

-The IRS defines lobbying as an attempt to influence legislation and legislation includes action by Congress, state legislatures, local councils or similar governing bodies, with respect to acts, bills, resolutions or similar items (such as legislative confirmation of appointive officers).
-An organization is considered to be attempting to influence legislation if it contacts, or urges the public to contact, members or employees of a legislative body for the purpose of proposing, supporting or opposing legislation, or if the organization advocates the adoption or rejection of legislation.
+The IRS defines lobbying as an attempt to influence legislation, and the legislation includes action by Congress, state legislatures, local councils, or similar governing bodies with respect to acts, bills, resolutions, or similar items (such as legislative confirmation of appointive officers).
+An organization is considered to be attempting to influence legislation if it contacts or urges the public to contact members or employees of a legislative body to propose, support or oppose legislation, or if the organization advocates the adoption or rejection of legislation.